5 Ground Rules for Positive Workplace Friendships

 Despite the direct link between social interaction and positive effects on our well being, the stigmas and concern traditionally surrounding personal relationships at work can make navigating friendships in the professional sphere a bit confusing.

 Although uncomfortable, this juxtaposition makes sense.
 Just as companies want to encourage productivity and success, they also rightly want to prevent inappropriate behavior.
+Harassment, favoritism, abuse of authority, and conflicts of interest are examples of downsides that can stem from close social rapport between coworkers.

 In an age where people are driven both by career and personal well being, striking a healthy balance in relationships at work has never been more essential.
 In fact, the one factor that leading scientists and psychologists agree on is that social relationships represent the most accurate predictor of overall happiness.